Bachelor of Science (BSc)

 Overview

-This module will provide students with a background of the concepts of physics and measurement including the basics of acoustics relevant to audiology and physical concepts of mechanical systems.
+This course unit will provide students with a background of the concepts of physics and measurement including the basics of acoustics relevant to audiology, physical concepts of mechanical systems

 Aims